Compassionate Release Early Medical Cost

 Incarcerating the elderly is a significant expense.
 According to the National Institute of Corrections, prisons spend at least twice as much to incarcerate the elderly as they do to incarcerate younger prisoners.
 Experts estimate that elderly prisoners cost prison systems between $60,000 and $70,000 per year.
 The higher costs stem from the much greater health care needs of the elderly population.

-In response to the growth in elderly population, most states and the federal government have created compassionate release or geriatric release programs.
+In response to the growth in the elderly population, most states and the federal government have created compassionate release or geriatric release programs.
 These programs allow for the early release of select prisoners if they meet certain specific criteria.
 Typically, the prisoner must be suffering from either a chronic and debilitating illness or a terminal illness.
 Sometimes other extraordinary and compelling circumstances allow for compassionate release, such as the death or incapacitation of a child’s caregiver or the incapacitation of a spouse.

 Forty-five states and the federal government have some form of compassionate release or geriatric release program.
 Unfortunately, compassionate release is rarely used, due to political considerations, public opinion, narrow criteria for eligibility, and long, complicated procedural hoops that often leave the elderly prisoner dead in prison prior to final approval.